SitecorePowerShell/Book/contributor-guide.md

 # Contributor Guide

 The following guide should provide you with enough information to setup a development environment configured to contribute to SPE.
 We'll begin with a single installation of Sitecore 8+.
-Adam wrote an [article][1] (written March 2015) that goes into great detail about the installation steps.
-We've made some changes along the way and as you would expect it's made its way into this book.
+Adam wrote an [article][1] (written March 2015) that goes into great detail about the installation steps, so we went ahead and added it to the book.

 The solution requires Visual Studio 2015.